 After a comet's dissolution, these patches start small and concentrated.
 One year the Earth may pass through a rich area and get an abundance of meteors, the next it may miss almost everything.
 As time goes on patches spread out under the influence of planet's gravity, the solar wind, and varying dispersal speeds.
 This produces reliable annual showers that can go on for days, but never achieve the peaks they can in the immediate aftermath of a comet's demise.

 The Tau Herculids (named after a star in the direction from which they initially appeared to come) are among the youngest meteor showers, left behind as Comet 73P/Schwassmann–Wachmann 3 broke up in 1995.
-Most years they are so sparse that lists of showers ignore them, but there's a much denser patch and some astronomers believe the Earth is heading right for it.
+Most years they are so sparse that lists of showers ignore them, but there's a much denser patch and some astronomers believe the Earth is heading right for it this month.

 South Americans will see fewer meteors, since the radiant point will be low in the north, but can be more confident the Sun will have set when the storm occurs.
 If the calculations are out by a few hours one way or another, it could be Europe and Africa, or Asia and Australia that get lucky instead.